 The Fundraising Committee raises funds to supplement PSZC’s income and meet the annual budget.

-The Membership Committee strives to encourage individuals who are interested in the work, practice and activities of PSZC to become dues paying members.
+The Membership Committee takes care of sangha members and strives to encourage individuals who are interested in the practice, activities and work of PSZC to join as sustaining members.
+Members of the Membership Committee welcome people to the Sangha and expresses appreciation to sangha members.
 Email firstname.lastname@example.org to contact the committee.

 The Property Committee ensures that 1) the Zendo is a warm and functioning space; and 2) the land is in a state of good maintenance and usable for sangha activities.
 Anyone is welcome at our meetings.
 Email email@example.com to contact the committee.